bergwerf/bromium/README.md

 Currently a voxel based approach is used where all inter-voxel reactions are implicitly discarded.
 Alternative approaches have shown significant lower performance.
-More performance might be gained by caching results from previous cycles.
+More performance might be gained by caching results from previous cycles, or by using a different voxel number computation such as a Z-order curve.
 A very interesting question is how much the voxel approach hurts the accuracy of the entire simulation.

 ### Accuracy of brownian motion
 Currently a not too accurate approach is used to compute the random motion.
 Each cycle the particle is displaced by a normalized vector that points in a random direction times a random number between 0 and 1.

+### Membrane protein motion
+Membrane proteins can be simulated using sticky particles.
+Currently there is no implementation to simulate membrane protein dynamics.
+The amount of motion that should be applied to sticky particles to simulate accurate membrane dynamics has yet to be researched.